 Clean Cache Regularly

-This removes temporary files, not your personal data.
+This deletes temporary files, not your personal information.

 Move Media to Cloud

-- Navigate to Settings → Backup & sync
+- Go to Settings → Backup & sync.

 Monitor App Sizes